sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 </figcaption>
 </figure>

 Upload the RINEX data to your chosen PPP post-process service.
 We have found [NRCAN](https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php) is very easy to use and produces excellent results.
-Both OPUS and APPS have file size limits, you may need to log data much slower than 1Hz if you want to use OPUS or APPS.

 We select the **ITRF** tab because we are using the WGS84/ITRS datum.
 (If you are using NAD83, select that tab instead.)

 <figure markdown>
 [![Board Dimensions](./assets/img/CSRS-PPP.png){ width="400" }](./assets/img/CSRS-PPP.png "Click to enlarge")